 In today’s digital age, the realm of children’s play is expanding rapidly into the fourth spatial dimension—the spatial dimension of virtual realities and cyber networks.
-From books and games to music and crafts, digital technology has converted traditional (physical and haptic) forms of play into digitized formats with user-friendly qualities that include convenience, mobility, and accessibility.
+From books and games to music and crafts, digital technology has converted traditional (physical and haptic) forms of play into digitized formats with user-friendly qualities: mobile, convenient, responsive.
 Such technological innovations are garnering mass appeal from users young and old; but it is the younger users, those born into the digital revolution, whose early life experiences are increasingly being shaped by the new digital world.

 As digital technology becomes more and more pervasive, there ought to be a counterbalance provided by tactile environments such as playgrounds in the case of children.
 Physical playgrounds, those which are thoughtfully designed and age appropriate, can enhance early childhood development—emotional, social, motor, and cognitive skills—through opportunities for (inter)active play.

 Often times, however, playgrounds are only ever viewed from a ground level perspective which privileges the experiential aspect of play over the inner workings of its design.
 In order to better understand and appreciate the dynamics of space, landscape, and design in the planning of playgrounds, an equally important angle is that of the plan view.
 Photographer Stefen Chow and economics-trained market researcher Lin Hui-Yi are the creative minds behind The Play Project—“an aerial survey of 100 playgrounds across Singapore”.